-The next call for applications will open in the beginning of 2019.
+The next call for applications will presumably open on 1 of January 2019 and close on 31 of January.

 Application is submitted when the host institution has confirmed it.